On this page:

 ‘E-waste’ describes electrical or electronic equipment with a power cord or battery and its parts that have been discarded by the owner as waste without the intention of re-use.
 It contains both hazardous materials, which can harm the environment and human health, and valuable materials, which are scarce and worth recovering.

-Please note: As the e-waste infrastructure upgrades are currently in progress, your local facility may not yet be able to accept your e-waste for recycling.
+Please note: E-waste infrastructure upgrades are still in progress and local facilities may not be ready to accept e-waste for recycling.
 Please contact your local council to discuss recycling in your community.

 |Key milestone||Anticipated timeframe||Completed|

 |Public consultation on the preferred e-waste policy package||September 2017–January 2018|

 E-waste Infrastructure Support Program (grants and campaign) announced